Since you’re probably a mobile phone owner, these mobile malware statistics will open your eyes.

 Best Antivirus Software to Fight Mobile Malware Threats

 Just like mobile malware continues to develop, many antivirus companies have created antivirus software for mobile devices.
-These are some of the best ones that can be downloaded for free.
+These are some of the best ones that people can download for free.

 18. McAfee uses 256-bit encryption.

 It prevents multiple types of viruses, malware, and ransomware from infecting the device.
 It stores sensitive files in the system by using 256-encryption.

 19. Bitdefender was featured as a product of the year in 2019.

 It supports multiple devices, including Android and iOS, with additional parental control options.
 It comes with many other features, such as a VPN, to enhance security.

 20. The Avira antivirus can detect more than 350,000 threats.

 Avira is a great solution against mobile device attacks.
 It protects from web-based and other threats.
 This antivirus also comes with Smart Scan and Device optimization features.

 While a mobile phone is an ultimate tool in your pocket, it can also become a weapon turned against you.
 Cybercriminals can use any device that connects to the internet, including yours, to dig up private information and abuse it.
 Android users are in greater danger, according to the mobile malware statistics.